Wheelwright

 A wheelwright is a craftsman who builds or repairs wooden wheels.
-The word is the combination of "wheel" and the word "wright", (which comes from the Old English word "wryhta", meaning a worker or shaper of wood) as in shipwright and arkwright.
-This occupational name became the English surname Wright.
-It also appears in surnames like Cartwright and Wainwright.
-It corresponds with skilful metal workers being called Smith.
+The word is the combination of "wheel" and the word "wright" (which comes from the Old English word "wryhta", meaning a worker - as also in shipwright and arkwright).
+This occupational name became the English surname Wright, and also appears in surnames like Cartwright and Wainwright.

-These tradesmen made wheels for carts (cartwheels), wagons (wains), traps and coaches and the belt drives of steam powered machinery.
-They also made the wheels, and often the frames, for spinning wheels for home use.
-First constructing the hub (called the nave), the spokes and the rim segments called felloes, (pronounced fell low), and assembling them all into a unit working from the center of the wheel outwards.
+These tradesmen made wheels for carts (cartwheels), wagons (wains), traps and coaches.
+They also made the wheels, and often the frames, for spinning wheels, and the belt drives of steam powered machinery.
+First constructing the hub (called the nave), the spokes and the rim segments called felloes, and assembling them all into a unit working from the center of the wheel outwards.
 Most wheels were made from wood, but other materials have been used, such as bone and horn, for decorative or other purposes.
 Some earlier construction for wheels such as those used in early chariots were bound by rawhide that would be applied wet and would shrink whilst drying, compressing and binding the woodwork together.
 After many centuries wheels evolved to be straked with iron, a method of nailing iron plates onto the felloes to protect against wear on the ground and to help bind the wheel together.
 Straking was considered to be a less skilled practice and could be done with less knowledge and equipment, this made the wheels easier to service without the need for a blacksmith.

 Over millennia the overall appearance of the wheel barely changed but subtle changes to the design such as dishing and staggered spokes helped keep up with the demands of a changing world.
 These small changes in design made a massive improvement to the strength of the wheel whilst reducing its weight; vehicles then became more efficient to build and use.

+History

+Early wooden wheels were solid, made from slabs of trees.
+They were heavy but the simple construction did not require much skill.
+Wheels with spokes were lighter.
+They could be constructed with smaller trees and built larger in diameter because they were not limited by the size of trees in the region.
+However, spoked wheels required precise spacing and careful calculations to construct a perfect circle.
+It is thought that the special craft of wheelwright started with the invention of the spoke.
+Rural areas without access to a wheelwright continued to make solid wheels.

+Due to the skill and experience required for making wheels, in Europe the wheelwright was formed into an identifiable trade.